getify/foi-lang/formalization-work/Foi-Specification.md

 `Lazy@` and `@@` (§3.14) both defer evaluation and both wear `@`.
 They are unrelated mechanisms, and the resemblance stops at the sigil.

 A `Lazy@` produces a **thunk** in §0.1's suspended-computation sense.
-It belongs to the `def` section of its directly enclosing scope (§2.2.6); it resolves through the pending-set machinery of §2.2.4 rather than by anything a program calls; it cannot be forced from another scope (§2.2.7); and none survives the end-of-section force pass (§2.2.5).
+It belongs to the `def` section of its directly enclosing scope (§2.2.6); it resolves through the pending-set machinery of §2.2.4 rather than by anything a program calls; it cannot be read into from another scope (§2.2.7); and none survives the end-of-section settle pass (§2.2.5).
 It exists so that a value under construction can reference a name the section has not reached yet.

 A `@@` produces a **function**.
-It has no pending set, no section, and no force pass.
+It has no pending set, no section, and no settle pass.
 It is forced by calling it, it may escape its construction scope and be forced from anywhere, and it lives as long as a reference to it does.
 It exists so that an expression can be deferred at argument and structure-field positions, which `Lazy@` does not reach.

 Neither substitutes for the other, and they do not nest: §2.2.6 rejects a `Lazy@` written directly in a `@@` operand, since the operand carries no `def` section for one to reach into.
-In the other direction, a `Lazy@` cannot be handed to a caller as a value to force later -- forcing one outside its own section is the case §2.2.7 rejects, and `@@` is what covers that need.
+In the other direction, a `Lazy@` cannot be handed to a caller as a value to force later -- reading into one outside its own section is the case §2.2.7 rejects, and `@@` is what covers that need.

 ### §2.3 Constancy